tymadsen/fishproducts/catalog/haul_bags.md

       Tan color.
     </p>
     <p>
-      To upgrade any Atom Smasher to the super burly 32oz fabric, <span class="label label-primary label-lg">add $12.00.</span>
+      To upgrade any Atom Smasher to the super burly 32oz fabric, add $12.00.
     </p>
     <p>
       Super burly fabric is available in White only.